LivHed/coworking-spaces/README.md

 ## UX

+### Design process
 After doing research looking at websites with coworking spaces I found that there was no pages dedicated only to Swedish coworking spaces, which is a gap I wanted to fill.
 The intention of the pages I found where to search for these spaces globally.
 I wanted to narrow this search down to only swedish spaces for myself and my fellow swedish coworkers.
 My goals with the design was set to:

 * To make the design suitable for people who wants to find coworking spaces in an easy way.
-I wanted to do this with a stylistic and easily understandable design with light and discrete colors and with button showing clear directions.
+I wanted to do this with a stylistic and easily understandable design with light and discrete colors and with buttons showing clear directions.
 * To make a webpage with several pages, each with it´s clear purpose, and this with a user friendly and easy layout to quick be able to understand what you can do and how.

-### Design process
-* The fonts that I chose to use for this website are Railway (sans serif) because..
+* The fonts that I chose to use for this website are Railway (sans serif) because it presents the content in a stylistic and easy-to-read way.

 ### Wireframes
 The wireframes are created with Balsamiq.
 They where made as a part of the design process and are saved as a pdf document and kept in the separate folder; wireframes.
 One is designed for desktop view and the other for mobile view.
 Check them out here! (link to it here!)